 No. The mission of The Real Life Center is to show the love of God by loving others and to show compassion and provide hope through our programs.
 We help individuals and families based on their needs, not religious affiliations.

-No. The classes are open to the public; however, space is limited and sign-up is on a first-come, first-served basis.
+No. The classes are open to the public; however, space is limited on a first-come, first-served basis.

 You can make a donation online through our secure server, send a check or gift card to the Real Life Center at 220 Parkade Ct Ste A, Peachtree City, GA 30269, or partner with us through our Cents2Save, AmazonSmile, and Kroger Commnity Rewards Programs.
 For more information visit Become a Partner.